About Our Organization

 History

-CHADWIC is an acronym which stands for Chapleau, Hornepayne, Algoma District Women In Crisis, indicating the areas of service of the organization.
-It was established in 1985 after a women’s group called “Herizons” completed a “Needs Study” which determined there was a need for a shelter for abused women and their children in the North Algoma and Chapleau areas.
+Established in 1985 after a women’s group called “Herizons” completed a “Needs Study” which determined a need for a shelter for abused women and their children in the North Algoma and Chapleau areas.

 The findings of the “Needs Study” coincided with a provincial government initiative to build Family Resource Centres in Northern Ontario.
-The Family Resource Centres (FRCs) were being built with funding from the provincial government.
+The Family Resource Centres (FRCs) were built with funding from the provincial government.
 The ongoing operation funding would be shared through the provincial and municipal governments and by the District Social Services Administration Boards.

 In 1991, the Advisory Committee sought incorporation status and became the new Board of Directors of CHADWIC Home, Inc.